ig3/srf-scheduler/README.md

  * Calculate percent correct across all reviews if insufficient reviews in the interval window
  * Minimum 1 review per new card
+ * Increase maxNewCardsPerDay to 50
+ * Fix estimate of study time per card in getStatsNext24Hours
+ * Allow new cards after 23 hours to avoid perpetual shift to later